-The Nintendo Switch is a great system for playing retro games.
-Even just paying for the Nintendo Switch Online service gets you a sizable library of NES and SNES games.
-That said, there’s more to retro gaming than just Mario and Sonic.
+The Nintendo Switch is a great console for playing retro games.
+The annual Nintendo Switch Online service—which is insanely affordable at $20/year—unlocks a sizable library of retro games from the NES and SNES systems.

 1. Gunbird 2

 You might recognize this game if you played shoot ’em ups on the Dreamcast or PlayStation 2 in the early 2000s.
 Gunbird 2 is a vertical scrolling shooter from the masters at Psikyo.

 While shooters of this type may seem the same from game to game, this varies things by throwing the first few levels at you in random order, meaning playthroughs feel varied.

 Zero Gunner 2 is like a look at what multi-direction shooters might have become if twin-stick controls never took off.